Abatement

 The reduced [IHT](/glossary/inheritance-tax) rate is a lower inheritance tax rate of 36% (instead of 40%) that applies when you leave at least 10% of your baseline estate to qualifying UK charities.

-A Relevant Property Trust is any trust subject to special inheritance tax charges when assets enter the trust, every 10 years, and when assets are distributed to beneficiaries—most commonly discretionary trusts created since March 2006.
+A Relevant Property Trust is any trust subject to special [inheritance](/glossary/inheritance) tax charges when assets enter, every 10 years, and on distribution—typically discretionary trusts created since 2006.

-Remote witnessing was a temporary COVID-19 measure (31 January 2020 to 31 January 2024) that allowed will witnesses to observe signing via video call instead of being physically present—this is no longer permitted in England and Wales.
+Remote witnessing was a temporary COVID-19 measure (31 January 2020 to 31 January 2024) allowing video call witnessing.
+This is no longer permitted in England and Wales.

-The Residence Nil-Rate Band (RNRB) is an additional inheritance tax allowance, currently £175,000, available when you leave your home to your children or grandchildren, potentially increasing tax-free inheritance to £500,000.
+The Residence Nil-Rate Band (RNRB) is an additional £175,000 [inheritance](/glossary/inheritance) tax allowance when you leave your home to children or grandchildren, potentially increasing tax-free inheritance to £500,000.

-A residuary beneficiary is someone who inherits whatever remains of an estate after all debts, taxes, funeral costs, and specific gifts have been paid—often the largest and most valuable portion of the estate.
+A residuary [beneficiary](/glossary/beneficiary) is someone who inherits whatever remains of an estate after all debts, taxes, funeral costs, and specific gifts have been paid—often the largest portion.

 The residuary [estate](/glossary/estate) (or residue) is everything left in your estate after all debts, taxes, expenses, and specific gifts in your will have been paid and distributed.

-Revocation is the legal cancellation of a will, making it void and without legal effect, either through deliberate actions like creating a new will or automatically when you marry or enter a civil partnership.
+Revocation is the legal cancellation of a [will](/glossary/will), making it void, either through deliberate actions like creating a new will or automatically when you marry or enter a civil partnership.

 A settlor is the person who creates a trust by transferring their [assets](/glossary/assets) into it and setting the rules for how those assets should be managed and distributed to beneficiaries.